pymblelc/environment-setup/README.md

 ### Accepting an assignment
 Your teacher will give a URL accept the assignment and automatically generate your repository.
 When you click accept, you'll see a page like this and can open your repository in VSCode with a single click.

+> **Note:** There is a bug where if you already have a folder open in VSCode, it will not open the repository.
+Make sure to close the current folder you have open by clicking `File -> Close Folder`.

 ![Accept Assignment](ta/img/assignment-accepted.png)

 You may be asked to authorise your account with Github.
 If you do, click "Authorize Github" to do so.